JanxSpirit/scalatra-mongodb.g8/README.md

 # Scalatra MongoDB project

 [g8](http://github.com/n8han/giter8) template to get a Scalatra web service up and running quickly with MongoDB support using Casbah.
-The template generates a file that uses SBT 0.10.x
+The template generates a project that uses SBT 0.10.x.
+The project will not build under 0.7.x versions of SBT.

 ## Usage